opentoonz/opentoonz_docs/source/managing_palettes_and_styles.rst

 Using the Name Editor
 '''''''''''''''''''''

-The Name Editor allows to systematize the naming of colors in the palettes used in a production by defining preset names for Character, Part and Suffix.
-In that way, palette's colors can be easily be given significant names that ease its use throughout the production.
+The Name Editor allows to systematize the naming of styles used in a production, by defining preset names for Character, Part and Suffix.
+In that way, styles in a palette can easily be given significant names that will ease its use later on the production.

 |name_editor|